The World's Biggest Casino.

 We have all heard the saying about not putting all your eggs in one basket.

-I was about to learn the hard way just how those two sayings would haunt me for the rest of my life.
+I was about to learn the hard way just how those two sayings would end up haunting me for the rest of my life.
+The world’s biggest casino was about to teach me a valuable lesson and it would be a lesson that I will never forget.

-The world’s biggest casino was about to teach me a lesson and it would be a lesson that I would never forget.
+I was about to learn the hard way just how those two sayings would end up haunting me for the rest of my life.
+The world’s biggest casino was about to teach me a valuable lesson and it would be a lesson that I will never forget.